bbauska/W3Cx-5of5/README.md

 What can be done with JavaScript:

-### 1) interact with the HTML and CSS content of a document, respond to events {#interact-with-the-html-and-css-content-of-a-document-respond-to-events .unnumbered}
+### 1) interact with the HTML and CSS content of a document, respond to events

 We have already seen three examples in previous parts of this week&apos;s course material.